folio-org/stripes/doc/building-from-git-checkouts.md

 	Module parse failed: /home/mike/git/work/stripes-experiments/trivial/About.js Unexpected token (4:18) You may need an appropriate loader to handle this file type.

-This is because Babel is not translating the trivial from JS6.
+This is because Babel is not translating the trivial module from JS6.
 The rules that tell WebPack which files to transpile are found in `webpack.config.base.js`, These rules do say to transpile files within the `@folio` area.
 Unfortunately, WebPack resolves symbolic